Develop Your Holiday Spending Plan

 Step One: What Matters?

-Before moving forward, consider what matters the most to you.
+Before moving forward, consider what matters most to you.
 Ask yourself these questions:

 Step Two: Sources Of Spending Money

 With holiday budgeting, it’s important to first determine how much you can afford to spend by evaluating your sources of spending money.
-Sources of holiday spending could include money set aside in a dedicated savings account, checking account, credit card, or loans.
+They could include funds from a dedicated savings account, checking account, credit card, or loan.

 If you plan to borrow for the holidays, keep these tips in mind:

 Not sure how much you should spend on the holidays?
-Most financial planners and experts recommend spending no more than 1.5% of your annual take-home pay.
-So if your net pay (how much you make after taxes and deductions) is $50,000, you should plan to spend no more than $750 on the holidays.
+One rule of thumb is to spend no more than 1.5% of your annual take-home pay.
+So, if your net pay (how much you make after taxes and deductions) is $50,000, you should plan to spend no more than $750 on the holidays.
 Remember, this is just a guideline.
-You need to adjust this number based on your current financial situation.
+You may need to adjust this number based on your current financial situation or comfort.

 Once you know how much you can afford to spend, it’s time to break down your holiday expenses.